| After being rebuked

 After the committee had received

-their Stock of fall & winter goods, I went to Elder Cahoon and
+their Store of fall & winter goods, I went to Elder Cahoon and

 told him that I was destitute of a cloak and wanted him to trust me until